 While PAWS rarely extends to physical symptoms that eventually dissipate, it can still be just as uncomfortable as acute withdrawal.
 This feeling of discomfort is enhanced when the person is not expecting it and does not know how to cope with the symptoms, putting them at risk for relapse.
 It is essential to talk to your counselor, Personal Recovery Assistant, sponsor, and other sober support to create the best management plan.
 Remember, PAWS will not last forever.

 New sobriety brings changes, but even positive change can feel overwhelming.
-Creating new routines, patterns, and establishing structure in your life will help you adjust to a life in recovery and provide essential predictability when facing all of these exciting, challenging changes.
+Creating new routines, and patterns, and establishing structure in your life will help you adjust to a life in recovery and provide essential predictability when facing all of these exciting, challenging changes.

 Routines also help you to prioritize and thus enhance and strengthen your recovery.
 They enforce healthy habits, reduce insecurity, and provide balance.
 Routines also create a rhythm for your days, necessary when the mind and body learn to expect and adjust to a new behavioral pattern.
 When you think of your body as a clock, your routine is setting the clock for the usual times to sleeping, eating, exercising (or a lack thereof); in early sobriety, you are resetting the clock.